Toska29/Toska29/README.md

 - 👋 Hi, I’m @Toska29
 - 👀 I’m interested in mobile application and web application development
-- 🌱 I’m currently learning software engineering, java and mysql
+- 🌱 I’m currently learning software engineering, java, reactjs, python and kotlin
 - 💞️ I’m looking to collaborate on mobile application and web development projects
 - 📫 How to reach me (akinnusitosinbenedict@gmail.com)